FrancoisSimon/aTrack/README.md

 - `pd_params`: Log likelihood and model parameters in pandas format
         Log_likelihood: log probability of each track according to the model.
         LocErr: Estiamted localization errors for each state
-        d: Estimated d, the diffusion length per step of the particle, for each state (the diffusion coefficient D = d**2/(2dt)
+        d: Estimated d, the diffusion length per step of the particle, for each state (the diffusion coefficient $D = d^2/(2dt)$
         est_qs: Estimated diffusion lengths per step of the potential well for each state.
         est_ls: Estiamted confinement factor of each particle.